Information about the Climate Change Response (Zero Carbon) Amendment Act.

 - The Ministry for the Environment:

-- is helping establish the new, independent Climate Change Commission.
-We expect it to be up and running by mid-December 2019
+- helped establish the new, independent Climate Change Commission.

 - has already begun work on the first National Climate Change Risk Assessment.
 Future Risk Assessments will be carried out by the Climate Change Commission.